 Andrew Robinson, Copyright Clearance Center

 Andrew Robinson has more than 30 years of experience in the areas of content platforms, processing, and delivery.
 As Principal Consultant at Copyright Clearance Center (CCC), Andrew works with clients to drive innovation in their content operations and transformation of capability through the optimal use of technology to fit their unique business strategy.
 Through numerous client engagements, he has cultivated a reputation as a trusted partner and advisor due to his track record of delivering success via teams of engaged and motivated people across multiple cultures, languages, and continents.
-Andrew joined Ixxus, a CCC subsidiary, in 2012 as Project Manager, responsible for project delivery, statements of work, business proposals, and client engagement.
-Prior to Ixxus, Andrew was Regional Manager, Consulting Delivery Group for Europe at ShipNet AS, where he managed a team of project managers and business consultants across Europe and Asia who implemented business critical systems for clients.
-Earlier, he held the positions of ePublishing Director for BSI Group; Head of eServices for Jane’s; and Information Development Manager for Reed Business Information.
+Andrew CCC subsidiary, in 2012 as Project Manager, responsible for project delivery, statements of work, business proposals, and client engagement.
+Prior to CCC, Andrew was Regional Manager, Consulting Delivery Group for Europe at ShipNet AS, where he managed a team of project managers and business consultants across Europe and Asia who implemented business critical systems for clients.
+Earlier, he held the positions of ePublishing Director for BSI Group; Head of eServices for Jane’s Information Group; and Information Development Manager for Reed Business Information.

 Allison Belan, Duke University Press

 Allison C. Belan is the Director for Strategic Innovation and Services at Duke University Press.
 Allison works to align all aspects of the Press’s digital publishing strategy and operations to build a digital presence and technology infrastructure that connects scholars and thinkers to Duke University Press’s publications.
 Allison is the director of the Scholarly Publishing Collective, an initiative that provides infrastructure services such as hosting and digital fulfillment to non-profit journal publishers and scholarly societies.